unoplatform/uno.extensions/doc/Overview/Mvux/WIP_Overview.md

 The `Refresh` command is exposed by the `FeedView` as part of its Template object.
 As we are inside the `FeedView`'s Template, the `Data` and `Refresh` properties are exposed to the Template, and will cause the Feed to requery its source (the service).

-For the full example see [How to create a feed](xref:Overview.Mvux.HowToSimpleFeed).
+For the full tutorial see [How to create a feed](xref:Overview.Mvux.HowToSimpleFeed).